FarDean/learning-experience-journey/day1/README.md

 ## Go code organization

 **package**: is a collection of source files in the same directory.

 **module**: is a collection of Go packages that are released together. a Go repo typically contains only one module.

-**go.mod**: a file that declares the `module path`. the import path for all packages within the module.
+**go.mod**: a file that declares the `module path`, the import path for all packages within the module.

 ## First step